BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Happiness consists in part in theoretical ‘study’ or ‘contemplation’ (theˆ oria), grasping the ultimate universal truths about the universe
 - According to the Function Argument, the different virtues should be forms of control by the rational part in the choice of ends
 - We fulf i l our function by acting in accordance with both prudence and virtue of characte
+- mere agreement between rational and non-rational parts of the soul are not sufficient to be virtuous, because vicious person also has this agreement
+- For a normal and natural human emotion such as anger, four possibilities are open:
+    1. Indulgence, leaving it completely unchecked.
+    2. Suppression, as far as possible.
+    3. Control, as far as possible.
+    4. Harmony and agreement with the rational part.